 Following Alison’s passing in 2016, David has continued to run the theater in conjunction with First Folio’s Managing Director Kate Danziger (who retired from First Folio in August 2021), Associate Artistic Director Melanie Keller, and General Manager Addoris Davis.

-Their works have earned 7 Jeff Awards and 40 Jeff Nominations for Excellence in Chicago Theater.
+Their works earned 7 Jeff Awards and 42 Jeff Nominations for Excellence in Chicago Theater.
 The theatre also earned a listing in The Shakespeare Book of Lists as one of the “150 Great Places to See a Shakespeare Play.”

-Beyond production excellence, though, is the reality that within the historic Peabody mansion, First Folio offers more than great entertainment – it offers an “experience.”
-The theater regularly encourages potential visitors to come to the theater and “experience it,” – because history has shown that once they do, they always return.
+Beyond production excellence, though, is the reality that within the historic Peabody mansion, First Folio offered more than great entertainment – it offered an “experience.”
+The theater regularly encouraged potential visitors to come to the theater and “experience it,” – because history has shown that once they did, they always returned.

-None of First Folio’s success would be possible without strong community support.
-As a professional, not-for-profit theater, First Folio is dependent on fundraising to fuel everything from the talent and sets on stage, to seats and risers for the audience.
-As a result, the organization periodically hosts special performances and other fundraising events to supplement its budgets.
+None of First Folio’s success would have been possible without strong community support.
+As a professional, not-for-profit theater, First Folio was dependent on fundraising to fuel everything from the talent and sets on stage, to seats and risers for the audience.